sagemath/trac_to_gh/Issue 9225.md

 CC:  @wjp @nexttime @rbeezer

+This is an umbrella ticket for various improvements to the Sage doctesting framework.
+For example:

   When we doctest several files in parallel or in sequence, it might be helpful to print stats relating to the test suite's progress, e.g.,

 ```sh
 $ sage -t monoids/